CodeYourFuture/syllabus-archive/node-db/lesson3.md

 });
 ```

-# Persisting Data - Intro to DB
+# Persisting Data - Introduction to Databases

 What is wrong with the solution above?
 Why is it not a good idea to save the data to the server's local file?
 What would happen if you restart the server, or kill it and spin up another one?
 Discuss.